feliciazhang/zebra-puzzle/README.md

 ### test_logic.py
 I even wrote unit tests for the above, thats how hard i thought this would work

-### anotherpuzzle.py
-this is basically just useless dont look at it after i gave up i tried to do it in a different rep with the 1:1:1:1 multi dimensional array that we said we weren't gonna do bc minimizing it is just itself and also we'd have to hard code to certain size and i got stuck basically immediately bc i just dont think you can do array access like that like say that the ith dimension is j. anyway this is almost an exact copy of the last file and tbh don't even bother looking at it.

-### sat_utils.py and test.py
-code that i straight copied off the internet (see source at top of file). it solves logic puzzle thats about it.
-I haven't used any of it but is a good example for messing around with and i took my approach from this.

 # New direction?